The funeral home is your last chance to preserve DNA

 Post Mortem DNA can not be tested by most major ancestry companies.
 DNA Memorial can process and treat the Post Mortem DNA to be run on the major ancestry platforms.
 Living DNA and Family Tree DNA both accept DNA treated by DNA Memorial.

 Post Mortem DNA testing is very complicated and can only be performed by specialized laboratories.
-DNA Memorial has the ability to facilitate any range of DNA testing needed on the deceased even in cases of extreme decomposition.
+DNA Memorial has the ability to facilitate any range of accredited DNA testing needed on the deceased even in cases of extreme decomposition.

 Generational DNA Library